LAHBIBCHRAIKI/UnityCopilot/README.md

 ## ⚠️ Disclaimer

-**UnityPilot is in early development.** This is an active work-in-progress project.
+**UnityCopilot is in early development.** This is an active work-in-progress project.
 Current functionality is limited, and the codebase is evolving rapidly.
 Star ⭐ the repo to follow development progress!

 ---